Iconography Through the Ages: Pt. 1

 Who is depicted to the right of Jesus?
 It's difficult to ascertain, but let's conjecture.

-indeed Jesus and relative to Jesus' frame of reference - not ours, the viewers - the figure sporting the larger nimbus is on Jesus' left side.
+We can safely conclude, after a cursory study of contemporary iconography, that the figure depicted on the left side of the painting is indeed Jesus and relative to Jesus' frame of reference - not ours, the viewers - the figure sporting the larger nimbus is on Jesus' left side.
 However, from the frame of reference of the figure on the right side of the picture, who must be at Jesus' left side, Jesus must be on his right side.
 To further conjecture, if the two figures are in fact seated, then Jesus' is seated on the right side of the figure depicted on the right side of the picture.
 You can draw your own conclusion; this posting is, perhaps, becoming too profane.
 Here's a clue: click here

 Please take a minute to answer our poll.